sjohner/serverless-resume/README.md

 This lab is based on the [Read Only template from HTML5 UP](https://html5up.net/read-only) so it is recommended to use this one.
 The template contains a simple contact form which you are going to use later on.

-Download the above mentioned template and adopt it to represent your resumé.
+Download the above mentioned template and adopt it to represent your resume.
 You might want to add a profile pic and some basic information about you.

 Adjust the _index.html_ file accordingly and replace the images in the _images_ folder if you want to.
 To check out your work you can launch index.html in your browser on your local machine.